TachyonicProject/blueprints/docs/source/netrino/index.rst

 In order to provide a service, one typically requires resources.
 For example, this could be things like IP address, VLAN number, device port or BGP community such as a route-target.
 These are collectively referred to as resources.

-Netrino has a built-in resource manager that caters both for green fields and brown fields.
+Netrino has a built-in resource manager that caters both for green field and brown field scenarios.

 When creating a resource pool, it is given a type (eg. IPv4) and a range.
 The actual resource usage is stored in a different table that references this pool.
-In the brown-fields scenario, whenever an element is :ref:`updated <updated>`, the resource usage is updated.
+In the brown-fields scenario, whenever an element is :ref:`updated <update>`, the resource usage is updated.

 When designing a :ref:`service <services>`, the chosen YANG models are scanned for type definitions.
 Certain types can be linked to resource pools.
 For example, the `RFC 6991 <https://tools.ietf.org/html/rfc6991>`_ type definition of